NeelHaval/nand2tetris/Fundamentals/Project7Folder/_Project7.md

 ```

 Note: **_`Fixed` above means that the base address of the temporary and static segments are fixed.
 For other segments such as SP and LCL these base addresses are mutable - meaning they can change._**

+## Running the program
+As this project is built using java, you will need to have `java version 8++` as a minimum to ensure compatibility with features used.
+The implementation of the VMTranslator is split into two stages throughout projects 7 to 8.
+At this stage in project 7, the VMTranslator java class file contains the main method which is the entry point into the program.
+To run the file, assuming the file path is the same: **`java src/VMTranslator arg`**.
+Where `arg` is the name of the file to be translated including the _.vm_ extension at the end.
+Upon running the program, an output `.asm` file will be generated inside `projects/7/jvm`.
+This file can then be used to test the VMTranslator by using it in the official nand2tetris test suite.